Picovoice/orca/demo/dotnet/README.md

 ## AccessKey

-Cobra requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Cobra SDKs.
+Orca requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Orca SDKs.
 You can get your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.
 Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.